oneLphil/Unslack/deliverables/iteration-03.plan.md

 * Room Joining/Creation
 * Website Blacklisting/Parsing
 * Add resetting of browser data
+* Come up with a fair scoring method

 ##### Clean up the UI for a fresher, cleaner design
 * Add more data visualization